linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/06 Commodity Forwards and Futures.md

 Notice that with this definition, corn in July and corn in September, for example, are different commodities: They are available on different dates.
 With a financial asset, such as a stock, we think of the stock as being fundamentally the same asset over time.
 The same is not necessarily true of a commodity, since it can be costly or impossible to transform a commodity on one date into a commodity on another date.
 This observation will be important.

-The price of a financial asset today is the present value of the asset at time  $T$ , less the value of dividends to be received between now and time  $T$ .
+The price of a financial asset today is the present value of the asset at time $T$, less the value of dividends to be received between now and time $T$.
 It follows that the difference between the forward price and spot price of a financial asset reflects the costs and benefits of delaying payment for, and receipt of, the asset.
 Specifically, the forward price on a financial asset is given by

 $$
 F _ {0, T} = S _ {0} e ^ {(r - \delta) T} \tag {1}
 $$ where $S_0$ is the spot price of the asset, $r$ is the continuously compounded interest rate, and $\delta$ is the continuous dividend yield on the asset.
-We will explore the extent to which equation (1) also holds for commodities.
+We will explore the extent to which Equation (1) also holds for commodities.

-# I. INTRODUCTION TO COMMODITY FORWARDS
+## I. Introduction to Commodity Forwards

 This section provides an overview of some issues that arise in discussing commodity forward and futures contracts.
 We begin by looking at some commodity futures prices.
 We then discuss some terms and concepts that will be important for commodities.

-# Examples of Commodity Futures Prices
+### Examples of Commodity Futures Prices

 For many commodities there are futures contracts available that expire at different dates in the future.
 Table 1 provides illustrative examples; we can examine these prices to see what issues might arise with commodity forward pricing.